przedmiot/phpstorm-rsync-sh/README.md

     1. Clone this repository to a chosen local location.
        For a purpose of this manual we assume that it is C:\repos\phpstorm-rsync-sh.

-    1. Install Cygwin with Rsync
-    Download Cygwin from https://cygwin.com/install.html.
+    1. Download Cygwin from https://cygwin.com/install.html.
 During selecting of packages make sure that rsync and openssh are chosen and pending for install.
+Install it.

     1. Create ssh keys unless you have got some.
 I worked only with keys not secured by password but may there is a solution for a password-protected keys also.
     First Gooogle result with a how-to: https://www.t3.gsic.titech.ac.jp/en/node/79